gridwise/mobile-interview-daniel-riera/mobile/README.md

-# 🧪 Rick & Morty Explorer App
+# 🧪 Rick & Morty Character App

 A React Native app to browse characters from the Rick and Morty universe, featuring infinite scroll, custom theming, and fully animated loading and error screens — all with a touch of Schwifty!